Weoley Castle: Housing estate

+Weoley Castle was mostly developed for council housing during the 1930s.
+Birmingham Corporation purchased the land at Weoley Castle in 1930 in preparation for a new housing estate of 2,718 houses.
+In March 1931 the corporation advertised the first tender for the erection of 1,200 houses in the Woodbrooke Valley section of the new estate and in April 1932 another tender was advertised for 620 houses on the California Valley West section.

-Weoley Castle was mostly developed for council housing during the 1930s, and in 1935 the 10,000th council house in Birmingham was officially opened in Hopstone Road by the later Prime Minister Neville Chamberlain.
-This made Birmingham the first local authority in Britain to build 10,000 council properties – just 15 years after building its first.
+On 23 October 1933 the 40,000th council house in Birmingham was officially opened at 30 Hopstone Road by the later Prime Minister Neville Chamberlain.
+This made Birmingham the first local authority in Britain to build 40,000 council properties – just 15 years after building its first.
 The completed Weoley Castle housing estate consisted of nearly 3,000 homes.

+Transport

+Buses serving Weoley Castle area include: